Durman/BuildingNodesDocs/docs/nodes/floor/floor.rst

 ----------

 Height
-  If enabled the height of the floor will be defined by this value otherwise the height will be determined by the highest panel in the floor.
+  If it's more than 0 the height of the floor will be defined by this value otherwise the height will be determined by the highest panel in the floor.

+Length
+  If it's more than 0 the length of the floor will be defined by this value.
+  This property is useful together with using :doc:`join_floors`.

 Scalable
-  It is used by :doc:`/nodes/facade/facade_pattern`.
+  It is used by :doc:`/nodes/facade/facade`.
 If true the floor will take part in adopting size of facade to actual dimensions.

-Join size
-  It is used by :doc:`/nodes/facade/join_facades`.
-It determines the width of the floor in total size of the facade.

 Remote panel properties
 -----------------------